 How did potentially unwanted applications install on my computer?

 It is common for PUAs to be distributed by using a deceptive marketing method "bundling".
 In such cases users download and/or install PUAs together with some other programs when they do not decline offers to download and/or install those apps.
 Usually unwanted offers can be declined via "Custom", "Advanced", "Manual" or other settings, or by unticking checkboxes that are available in certain download and/or installation setups.
 In some cases users cause unwanted downloads, or even installations by clicking deceptive ads.
 They cause it by clicking ads that are designed to execute certain scripts.

 How to avoid installation of potentially unwanted applications?

 Programs or files should not be downloaded from unofficial websites, via Peer-to-Peer networks (like torrent clients, eMule, etc.), third party downloaders, and so on, or installed via third party installers.
 They should be downloaded only from official websites and via direct links.
 Downloads and installations should not be finished without checking setups for unwanted offers (without checking "Custom", "Advanced", or other settings).
 Also, it is advised not to click advertisements that appear on dubious pages.
 Those ads could open other shady websites or cause unwanted downloads, or even installations.
 Any unknown, unwanted extensions, plug-ins or add-ons that are already installed on a web browser should be removed.
 Apps of this kind are installed on the operating system should be uninstalled too.
-If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.
+If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.